 Do I need a lawyer to help with my malpractice claim?

 An experienced medical malpractice attorney is vital to pursuing a claim after a medical error causes injury.
 Medical malpractice law frequently entails complex litigation, conflicting expert witness testimony, and tense negotiations with medical malpractice insurance companies.

-If you or a loved one suffered injuries at the hands of an incompetent or careless medical care provider, contact the medical malpractice attorneys at Anidjar & Levine.
+If you or a loved one suffered injuries at the hands of an incompetent or careless medical care provider, contact the medical malpractice attorneys at the Law Firm of Anidjar & Levine.
 We offer a free initial consultation from our Fort Lauderdale offices.
 Call us today at 800-747-3733 to schedule a time to discuss your case and take the first steps toward getting you the compensation you deserve.